 Reform of the apprenticeships programme, along with the impact of the COVID-19 pandemic have influenced the trends presented in this section.
 Three main factors are set out in the graphic below.

-Putting those figures into context, the total number of adults participating in all further education and skills was over 1.8 million in 2023/24.
+Putting those figures into context, the total number of adults participating in all further education and skills was around 1.8 million in 2024/25.

 All age apprenticeship participation by level